 If not treated promptly, subacute combined degeneration can lead to neurological complications such as paraplegia or quadriplegia.
 Bowel and bladder incontinence can also occur.
 A failure to correct the underlying anemia may result in congestive heart failure.
-Patients with autoimmune gastritis are at risk of developing gastric carcinoma and carcinoid tumors, which can increase morbidity and mortality.
+Patients with autoimmune gastritis are at risk of developing gastric carcinoma and carcinoid tumors, increasing morbidity and mortality.
 Patients with autoimmune gastritis are also prone to developing other autoimmune conditions such as type 1 diabetes mellitus, Hashimoto thyroiditis, vitiligo, myasthenia gravis, and rheumatoid arthritis.
-A deficiency of cobalamin in pregnant women is associated with a higher risk of spontaneous abortions, low birth weight, fetal growth restriction, and neural tube defects.
+A cobalamin deficiency in pregnant women is associated with a higher risk of spontaneous abortions, low birth weight, fetal growth restriction, and neural tube defects.
 Children born to vitamin B12 deficient mothers are at higher risk of developing neurodevelopmental abnormalities.

 Deterrence and Patient Education

 The recommended dietary allowance of vitamin B12 for adults is 2.5 mcg per day.
 A higher dose of 2.6 mcg is required for pregnant women.
 Patients on strict vegetarian or vegan diets should be advised to take vitamin B12 supplements to prevent deficiency.
 This is especially important in pregnant and lactating women to prevent a deficiency in the neonate.
 Due to the high incidence of B12 deficiency in the elderly, patients older than 50 years should be advised to consume a diet fortified with vitamin B12.
 Indefinite routine supplementation is required for patients who have undergone bariatric surgery.